-State sources increased by \$640,110.
-The subsidies associated with the Basic Education Funding, Special Education Funding, Transportation, and the increase in Social Security and Retirement revenue account for a majority of the increase in state source revenue.
-In addition, the District received a Safe Schools Grant and a PASmart Targeted Stem Grant during 2019-20, both of which were not received in the prior year.
+State sources decreased by \$385,867 or 3.00%.
+The subsidies associated with the Basic Education Funding, Special Education Funding, Transportation, and the increase in Social Security and Retirement revenue accounted for the majority of the increase in state source revenue.
 Note: The District's retirement expense is offset by the revenue source received from the State.